 - CDN support.

-- Extra homepage check.
+- Additional homepage check.

-WP Super Cache download address
+WP Super Cache Download Address

 If you are using a foreign server, you can directly access the backend and search for WP Super Cache in the plugin library to install it.
 If you are a domestic user in China, you can visit the link below to download the installation package and upload it for installation.

-WP official website download Cloud Storage Download
+WP Official Website Download Cloud Storage Download

 Comments are closed